Skip to main content

 (Jan.
 25, 2016) — The University of Kentucky Appalachian CenterAppalachian Studies Program, and the Graduate Appalachian Research Community are now accepting abstracts for the 2016 UK Appalachian Research Symposium and Arts Showcase.

 The symposium features diverse undergraduate and graduate student research, performances, art, and other projects from across the Appalachian region.
 Work must be original, produced within the past three years, and related to Appalachia.
-This year’s symposium theme is "Difference and Affinity: Representing Appalachia," and reflects on diversity and
+This year’s symposium theme is "Difference and Affinity: Representing Appalachia,"

 By Whitney Harder